Akitzu/pyoculus/README.rst

 ~~~~~~~

 On Windows you may need to do the following changes to the package before being able to install it.

+USAGE
+_____
+At the core of pyoculus is the concept of a `Map`, that takes a point to a new point, e.g., :math:`(R,Z)\rightarrow(\tilde{R},\tilde{Z})`.
+Here we used cylindrical coordinates :math:`R,Z`, but any coordinates can be used, and there is even some functionality for higher-dimensional mappings.

+A `Map` can be constructed in many ways, the simplest being iterated maps such as the `StandardMap` and `Tokamap`, in which the mapped-to point is evaluated from simple expressions.
+A `Map` can also be constructed from a magnetic field.
+In this case the map is defined by following integral curves of the field for a given number of symmetry periods.
+In its setup, such an `IntegratedMap` needs properties of its integrator specified.
+A map should provide a function `map.f(t,xx)`, that applies the map `t` times on the point `xx`, and `map.df` that provides the derivatives of the map (the Jacobian matrix).
+More advanced maps can also provide a Lagrangian `map.lagrangian(y,t)`, that is needed for evaluating properties such as the turnstile area.

+An `IntegratedMap` is generated from a `Field`, which is a vector field from :math:`\mathbb{R}^3\rightarrow\mathbb{R}^3`.
+There are separate classes for fields given in Cartesian, cylindrical or toroidal coordinates, and separate `Integrators` that can be applied to them to construct the `map`.
+The fields can be instantiated from different outputs, including regular grids, and the output of specific simulation/equilibrium reconstruction software (M3DC-1, SPEC), and toy models given by analytical expressions in the `Toybox`.

+With your favorite `map` in hand, you can analyze it with any of the `solvers`.
+- `PoincarePlot`: Is instantiated with an array of starting points, and calling its `.compute(npts=1000)` will calculate all the trajectories from the list of starting points.
+- `FixedPoint`: Finds fixed points of the map.
+- `Manifold`: compute the intersections between manifolds of one or two fixed points, the tangles and turnstile areas.

+There are also a few solvers that act on fields, such as `qfm` which finds quadratic flux minimizing surfaces in fields specified by toroidal coordinates using spectral methods.

 Documentation
 -------------